Free Kitchen Hacks eBook

 It’s always best to rinse your quinoa before cooking it.
 This will not only clean it, but also rinse off the saponin, a naturally occurring insect repelling chemical, which can give your quinoa a bitter taste.
 I just use a sieve to run clean water over the quinoa.

+Once rinsed, add your quinoa to a medium-sized pot with the vegetable broth.
 For the fluffiest results, bring the quinoa and veggie broth to a boil.
 Then, turn the heat all the way down to low and cover your pot.
-Allow it to simmer for 15 minutes covered.

 Next, remove the pot from the heat and allow it to sit for an additional 10 minutes, still covered.
+Finally, fluff the cooked quinoa with a fork before serving it and set it aside.

 Before cooking the asparagus, clean it by rinsing or soaking it in water.
 Since the tips of the asparagus have little nooks and crannies, soaking it is the best way to guarantee you will get all the dirt and grit out.

 Asparagus is notorious for having “woody” ends that are very tough to chew.
-You’ll definitely want to break those ends off before roasting the asparagus.

 The easiest way to remove the ends is by simply snapping them off.
 Just hold a handful of asparagus with two clean hands and break them into two pieces.
-The asparagus will naturally snap at the point where the ends start to get woody.
+The asparagus will naturally snap at the point where the ends start to get tough.

-Just one half of a red onion is plenty to make two generous-sized portioned salmon quinoa bowls.
 Cut your onion in half first.
 Then, cut off both ends.
 This should make it easy to peel off the papery outer layer of the onion.

 From there, you can lay your onion flat on the chopping board and slice it into thin segments.
 Once your onion is sliced thin, you can use your hands to pull apart the layers of the onion.